 As the Chairman and Chief Executive Officer of Allstate Corporation and American International Group, Inc., Mr. Liddy brings valuable insights from the perspective of the insurance industry into Abbott's pharmaceutical and medical device businesses.
-As a partner of Clayton, Dubilier & Rice, LLC, Mr. Liddy gained significant knowledge and understanding of finance and capital markets matters as well as global and domestic strategic advisory experience.
+As a partner of Clayton, Dubilier & Rice, LLC, Mr. Liddy gained significant knowledge and understanding of finance and capital markets matters, as well as global and domestic strategic advisory experience.

-Nancy McKinstry
+NANCY MCKINSTRY

-Director since 2011 Age 54
+Director since 2011 Age 55

-Chief Executive Officer and Chairman of the Executive Board of Wolters Kluwer N.V., Alphen aan den Rijn, the Netherlands (Global Information, Software, and Services Provider)
+Chief Executive Officer and Chairman of the Executive Board of Wolters

+Kluwer N.V., Alphen aan den Rijn, the Netherlands (Global Information,

+Software, and Services Provider)

 Ms. McKinstry has been the Chief Executive Officer and Chairman of the Executive Board of Wolters Kluwer N.V. since September 2003 and a member of its Executive Board since June 2001.
-Ms. McKinstry serves on the Board of Directors of Sanoma Corporation.
-Ms. McKinstry also serves on the Advisory Board of the University of Rhode Island, the Advisory Council of the Amsterdam Institute of Finance, the Board of Overseers of Columbia Business School and the Advisory Board of the Harrington School of Communication and Media.
+Ms. McKinstry also serves on the Advisory Board of the University of Rhode Island, the Board of Overseers of Columbia Business School, and the Advisory Board of the Harrington School of Communication and Media.
 Ms. McKinstry served on the Board of Directors of Telefonieaktiebolaget LM Ericsson (LM Ericsson Telephone Company) from 2004 to 2012.
-Ms. McKinstry also served on the Board of Directors of MortgagelT Holdings, Inc. from 2004 to 2007.
+Ms. McKinstry also served on the Board of Directors of MortgageIT Holdings, Inc. from 2004 to 2007.